 Facial Recognition in action

-To help users gain a better understanding of the software, Gareth demonstrated how Facial Recognition works in the back end of Fusion and highlighted how their staff would authorise Facial Recognition transactions.
+To help users better understand the software, Gareth demonstrated how Facial Recognition works in Fusion and highlighted how staff would authorise Facial Recognition transactions.

 Gareth also highlighted how the software only works for pupils with approval to use Facial Recognition and how this appears in the cashless system.